pedrorfigueiredo/seu-cantinho-back-end/README.md

 "Seu Cantinho" is an app prototype of a social network focused on sharing visited places.

-It is an SPA (Single Page Application) served by a RESTful API, using the MERN stack: MongoDB + Express + React + Node.js.
+It is a SPA (Single Page Application) served by a RESTful API, using the MERN stack: MongoDB + Express + React + Node.js.

 This is the back-end side, made in Node.js.